TagFP635

 TagFP635 use in multicolor labeling of mammalian cells.

-(A) TagCFP-tagged β-actin (cyan), TagYFP-tagged α-tubulin (green), TagFP635-H2B fusion (red), and Golgi-targeted TagRFP (yellow); (B) TagCFP-tagged α-tubulin (cyan), TagFP635-clathrin fusion (red), mitochondria-targeted TagYFP (green).
+(A) TagCFP-tagged β-actin (cyan), TagYFP-tagged α-tubulin (green), TagFP635-H2B fusion (red), and Golgi-targeted TagRFP (orange); (B) TagCFP-tagged α-tubulin (cyan), TagFP635-clathrin fusion (red), mitochondria-targeted TagYFP (green).
 Images were kindly provided by Michael W. Davidson (Florida State University).

 References: